istio/community/ROLES.md

     * Addresses bugs or issues discovered after code is accepted

-Members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary reviewer for the area that they are active in.
+Members who frequently contribute code are expected to proactively perform code reviews for the area that they are active in.

-## Reviewer

-Reviewers are able to review code for quality and correctness on some part of the project.
-They are knowledgeable about both the codebase and software engineering principles.
-Reviewer status is scoped to a part of the codebase.

-All members are encouraged to help with the code review burden, although each PR must be reviewed by an official reviewer.

-Note that acceptance of code contributions requires at least one approver in addition to the assigned reviewers.

-### Requirements

-The following apply to the part of the codebase for which one would be a reviewer in an OWNERS file:

-* Member for at least 3 months

-* Primary reviewer for at least 5 PRs to the codebase

-* Reviewed or merged at least 20 substantial PRs to the codebase

-* Knowledgeable about the codebase

-* Sponsored by an area approver

-    * With no objections from other approvers

-    * Done through PR to update the OWNERS file

-* May either self-nominate, be nominated by an approver in this area, or be nominated by a robot

-### Responsibilities and privileges

-The following apply to the part of the codebase for which one would be a reviewer in an OWNERS file:

-* Responsible for project quality control via [code reviews](https://github.com/istio/community/blob/master/REVIEWING.md)

-    * Focus on code quality and correctness, including testing and factoring

-    * May also review for more holistic issues, but not a requirement

-* Expected to be responsive to review requests

-* Assigned PRs to review related to area of expertise

-* Assigned test bugs related to area of expertise

 ## Approver

 Code approvers are able to both review and approve code contributions.
 While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution including: backwards / forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, etc. Approver status is scoped to a part of the codebase.

 ### Requirements

 The following apply to the part of the codebase for which one would be an approver in an OWNERS file:

-* Reviewer of the codebase for at least 3 months
+* Member for at least 3 months

-* Primary reviewer for at least 10 substantial PRs to the codebase
+* Merged at least 30 substantial PRs to the codebase

-* Reviewed or merged at least 30 PRs to the codebase
+* Knowledgeable about the codebase

 * Nominated by an area lead